sebbacon/AcademicFormFiller/README.md

 # How to use: Elsevier

-Create a 396x99 pixel image of your signature, with a transparency background, and save it as a PNG.
+Create a 396x99 pixel image of your signature, with a white background, and save it as a PNG.
 (There's an example at `example_sig.png`)

 Now, every time you need to sign a form: